 Tips for Great Lighting:

 - Golden Hour: This refers to the hour just after sunrise or before sunset.
 The light is softer, warmer, and more flattering.
+Stand facing the sun at a slight angle rather than directly into it to avoid squinting.
+The warm tones also make skin look healthier compared to the flat, neutral light of midday.

 - Face the Light: Always ensure the light source is in front of you, illuminating your features.
 Side or backlighting often causes harsh shadows.
+A quick test: if you can see your own shadow stretching behind you, the light is positioned correctly.

 Composition: Rule of Thirds and Leading Lines